 Nicky Harris, development manager for Halton Housing, also welcomed the planning decision.
 She said:

 “We are investing heavily in building new homes for the people of Halton to help meet the current high demand, and I’m pleased this latest scheme now has the green light.
-This project will also allow us to continue the important work of regenerating these derelict industrial sites, totally transforming the area into an attractive and aspirational new residential community.”
+This project will also allow us to continue the important work of regenerating these derelict industrial sites, totally transforming the area into an attractive and aspirational new residential community.
+We’re working towards reaching our development targets and creating more new homes in Halton.”

 Daniel Kershaw, director of Russell Homes, is pleased the planning committee recognised the merits of the scheme.
 He said: